Berengar I of Italy

 Berengar I (Berengarius, Perngarius; Berengario; c.
-845 – 7 April 924) was the king of Italy from 887 and emperor between 915 and his death in 924.
+845 – 7 April 924) was King of Italy from 887 and Holy Roman Emperor from 915 until his death in 924.
 He is usually known as Berengar of Friuli, since he ruled the March of Friuli from 874 until at least 890, but he had lost control of the region by 896.

-Berengar rose to become one of the most influential laymen in the empire of Charles the Fat, and he was elected to replace Charles in Italy after the latter's deposition in November 887.
-His long reign of 36 years saw him opposed by no fewer than seven other claimants to the Italian throne.
-His reign is usually characterised as troubled because of the many competitors for the crown and because of the arrival of Magyar raiders in Western Europe.
-His death was followed by an imperial interregnum that lasted 38 years until Otto I was crowned emperor in 962.
-He was also the last member of the Carolingian family through the female line (through his mother Gisela) being the grandson of Emperor Louis the Pious) to rule in Italy.
+Berengar rose to become one of the most influential laymen in the empire of Charles the Fat, and he was elected to replace Charles in Italy after his deposition in November 887.
+His long reign of 36 years saw him opposed by no fewer than seven other claimants to the Italian throne, and it is usually characterised as troubled because of the many competitors for the crown and the arrival of Magyar raiders in Western Europe.
+His death was followed by an imperial interregnum that lasted 38 years until the German King, Otto I, was crowned emperor in 962.

 Margrave of Friuli, 874–887

-His family was called the Unruochings after his grandfather, Unruoch II.
-Berengar was a son of Eberhard of Friuli and Gisela, daughter of Louis the Pious and his second wife Judith.
+Berengar's family was called the Unruochings after his grandfather, Unruoch II of Friuli.
+Berengar was a son of Eberhard of Friuli and Gisela, a daughter of Louis the Pious and his second wife Judith.
 He was thus of Carolingian extraction on his mother's side.
 He was born probably at Cividale.
 Sometime during his margraviate, he married Bertila, daughter of Suppo II, thus securing an alliance with the powerful Supponid family.
 She would later rule alongside him as a consors, a title specifically denoting her informal power and influence, as opposed to a mere coniunx, "wife".